misakiudon/Light.vn-wiki-en/english/tutorials/quickstart.md

 ## Starter tips on your first [Light.vn](https://soulengineproject.itch.io/lightvn) Project

+- Play through the entire sample game
+  - This will give you an idea of what you can copy paste / customise for your game.
+- Open up `LightEditor.exe`
   - Create a new script by pressing the button on the top right: `New Script`
   - Open up `Project` -> `Settings`, then update `Start Script` to the filepath of your new script
   - Paste:
 ```
 ~bg0 id0 bg/street_bg_noon.png | .fadein id0 300